 - Easy replacements: If a specific plank warps or experiences damage, you can remove it and replace it with minimal hassle.
 Though quality flooring and proper care can help prevent the need for replacement, floating materials make it easy to switch out individual planks.

-- Flexibility: In areas where humidity is a concern, floating floors can provide vital space for materials to expand and contract.
+- Flexibility: In areas where humidity is a concern, floating flooring can provide vital space for materials to expand and contract.

-In addition to its many advantages, there may be a few cons to floating floors:
+In addition to its many advantages, there may be a few cons to floating a floor: